 The foothill yellow-legged frog has a low potential to occur in Bouquet Creek.
 The primary access road to the Del Sur Ridgeline beginning at Bouquet Canyon Reservoir and ending at Haskell Canyon would not cross Bouquet Creek.
 A quarry haul road that may be used as a secondary access road would cross Bouquet Creek at an existing improved crossing.
 As the proposed Project would not impact Bouquet Creek, no impacts to foothill yellow-legged frog are expected to occur.
 Potential indirect impacts to amphibians or aquatic resources that may occur in the creek from increased erosion potential are not expected to result in adverse impacts.
-APM BIO-1 and Mitigation Measure B-16, below, would require the flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species, in addition to which APM BIO-5 would require monitoring by a biologist to ensure that these restricted (flagged) areas are protected during construction-phase activities.
-Implementation of Mitigation Measure B-16 would also provide for the relocation of identified sensitive amphibian species that may be found within construction zones.
-The SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special status amphibian species (APM BIO 5), and application of implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages, as required by APM BIO-4, would also avoid direct impacts to these species.
-Additionally, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).
+SCE has indicated that pre-construction surveys (APM BIO-1), flagging and avoidance of bodies of water that could potentially support breeding pools for special-status amphibian species (APM BIO-5), and implementation of BMPs to control sedimentation and erosion near these bodies of water and all drainages (APM BIO-4) would avoid direct impacts to these species.
+In addition, potential erosion from grading on the ridge line or access roads would be further minimized through the implementation of APM GEO-3 (Implementation of SWPPP) and Mitigation Measure G-2 (Minimization of Soil Erosion).